DvorakDwarf/Colored-ASCII-Video/README.md

 For the Bad Apple demo, I messed with the settings of the program and it created a cool border effect I like.

+Do what you want with the code, but credit would be much appreciated.

 How to use
 -------------
 Put the path to your ethically sourced video in the `path` variable.